The Department of Geophysics,

 -

-MSc 1990, supervised by Hagai Ron, Alan Matthews, Michael Beyth, and Oded Navon at the Institute of Earth Sciences, Hebrew U.
+MSc 1990, supervised by Hagai Ron, Alan Matthews, Michael Beyth, and Oded Navon at the Institute of Earth Sciences, The Hebrew University.

 -